trevino200/Mastering-Kubernetes/Kubectl.md

-# Configuring kubectl for Remote Administration
+# Configuring kubectl for Remote Administration.
 Kubectl is used to manage your Kubernetes cluster and learning all the options for the kubectl will be key to administer the cluster.
 Kubectl will have to be trusted and authenticated with the API-server and we will generate a kubeconfig file for the `kubectl` command line utility based on the `admin` user credentials.
+This is only for the case when administrating your K8s cluster from a remote station other than the the master nodes..Please do not configure this on any of your master nodes

 > Run the commands in this lab from the same directory used to generate the admin client certificates as it uses the certicates we generated in the previous sections